PioBeat/GravSupport/README.md

 # Grav Support Plugin

-This plugin for IntelliJ Community / Ultimate Edition and PhpStorm helps to increase the development speed for Grav-based projects.
+This plugin helps to increase the development speed for Grav-based projects within for IntelliJ Community / Ultimate Edition and PhpStorm

 [Grav](https://getgrav.org/) is a flat-file CMS and it's open source.

 Grav version support: 1.2.4 - 1.3.8

 Tested with:
-* PhpStorm 2017.2.*
+* PhpStorm 2018.2.*
 * IntelliJ IDEA Community 2017.2.*
-* IntelliJ IDEA Ultimate 2017.2.1
+* IntelliJ IDEA Ultimate 2018.2.4

 The plugin is available in the [JetBrains Plugins Repository](https://plugins.jetbrains.com/plugin/9971-grav-support)